The Missile Competition

-In 2010, the competition became the Global Strike Challenge, for bombers and missiles, conducted by Air Force Global Strike Command.
+In 2010, the competition became the Global Strike Challenge for bombers and missiles, and was conducted by Air Force Global Strike Command.

-Bomber and missile crews and teams compete at their home bases and gather at Barksdale AFB, Louisiana, for score postings and trophy presentations.
+Bomber and missile crews and teams compete at their home bases and gather at Barksdale AFB LA, for score postings and trophy presentations.
 The event has a symposium for participants and guests.
 Although the Challenge was planned to be an annual event, it has not been conducted every year.